Responsive

 As above, examples for distributed functional testing with these tools are available in the Testkube Documentation.

-Composite Workflows for Test Parallelisation
+Composite Workflows for Test Parallelization

 • Run multiple load-tests in parallel to see how the traffic they simulate affect each other